RIAEvangelist/learning-RIA/lessons/005/readme.md

 |NOT_SUPPORTED_ERROR |A constraint specified is not supported by the browser.|
 |MANDATORY_UNSATISFIED_ERROR |No media tracks of the type specified in the constraints are found.|

+### Project

+Create a video player that
+1) Plays
+2) Pauses
+3) Changes volume
+4) Has a scrubber
+5) Has at least 2 Skins that you can change using classList